 How to tell when brownies are done

 It can be hard to tell when brownies are done baking, especially if you're looking for fudgy brownies.
-Remember that when you remove the brownies from the oven, you're going to let them sit in the pan for an additional 20 minutes.
-The brownies will continue to firm up during this time!
+Remember that when you remove the brownies from the oven, you're going to let them sit in the pan for an additional 30 minutes (at least).
+The brownies will continue to firm up as they sit!

 When you take the brownies out of the oven, the top should look set and the edges firmed.
-If the center still looks visibly wet, you need to bake them longer.
-You can also test with a toothpick in the center of the tray:
+If the center still looks visibly wet, you need to bake them a little longer.

-This recipe is designed to be made from a sourdough starter with a 1:1:1 ratio (when you feed the starter, it's with 1 part starter, 1 part flour, 1 part water).
-If your sourdough starter uses a different ratio, you may need to adjust the ingredients slightly if the batter feels too wet or too dry.
+This recipe is designed to be made from a sourdough starter with a 1:1 ratio (when you feed the starter, it's with 1 part flour and 1 part water).
+If your sourdough starter uses a different ratio, you may need to adjust some of the ingredients in this recipe.

 Equipment

 I highly recommend using a stand mixer to whip the eggs and sugar (I use a KitchenAid 5-Quart Stand Mixer).
-This can be done with a hand-held mixer, but just know that you'll be mixing for 10+ minutes, and that can be a really long time when you're doing the work!
+This can be done with a hand-held mixer, but just know that you'll be mixing for 10+ minutes, and that can be a really long time when you're doing the work by hand!
 Use a kitchen scale to measure the sourdough discard.

-If you're in a pinch, you can use a larger or smaller baking pan, but keep in mind that will change the baking time that is needed.
+If you're in a pinch, you can use a larger or smaller baking pan, but keep in mind that changing the size of the pan will change the baking time that is needed.

 Storage

-Brownies can also be frozen in an airtight container for up to 3 months.
-You can freeze them in an entire slab, or in cut squares.
-If you're freezing the cut squares, make sure to put a piece of parchment paper between each square to prevent them from sticking to each other.
+Freezer Storage: Brownies can also be frozen in an airtight container for up to 3 months.
+You can freeze them in an entire slab (to cut before serving), or cut into individual squares.
+If you're freezing in squares, make sure to put a piece of parchment paper between each square to prevent them from sticking to each other.
 Let the brownies thaw to room temperature before serving.

 Recipe FAQ